 Facial Eczema

-For your reference, a pdf file of this Facial Eczema page (correct at 29/11/2022) can be downloaded.
-This web page is regularly updated so do return for the latest pdf version.
+For your reference, a pdf file of this Facial Eczema page (correct at 11/10/2024) can be downloaded.

 Facial Eczema (Pithomycotoxicosis).

-Unfortunately there are many livestock owners in New Zealand and around the world who have experienced this serious disease as it affects sheep, cattle, red deer, goats and especially camelids.
-It is caused by a toxin contained in the spores of the fungus Pithomyces chartarum.
+The disease is caused by a toxin contained in the spores of the fungus Pithomyces chartarum.
 Although known worldwide, facial eczema is especially common in New Zealand due to the high percentage of toxin producing P. chartarum strains as compared to other countries.
-Alpacas are more sensitive than sheep to this disease, likely due of the lack/absence of selection pressure in their native environment.
+Alpacas are more sensitive than sheep to this disease, likely due to the probable absence of any selection pressure in their native environment.

 After several days of warm humid weather with night time temperatures of over 13°C, especially with rain, heavy dews or high relative humidity, the fungus begins growing on the decaying leaves at the bottom of the grass sward [22].
 When eaten, the fungal spores release the mycotoxin sporidesmin into the gut which causes severe liver and bile duct damage.
 Obstruction of the bile duct may also occur which restricts excretion of bile pigments.
 This results in jaundice and an inability to excrete the waste product phylloerythrin (from chlorophyll breakdown), leading to photo-sensitization of the skin [4].
 Severe skin irritation follows which the animal tries to relieve by persistent rubbing of its head against objects (e.g. fences, trees, etc.).
 This causes swelling and peeling of the skin, especially around the eyes and on the jaw and ears.
 There may also be restlessness, frequent urination, shaking, drooping ears, swollen eyes and the seeking of shade to avoid sunlight.
 Unfortunately, by the time these symptoms are seen, damage to the liver has already occurred.
-Moreover, some of the symptoms listed may be missed as they can be subtle and sudden death occurs.
+Note that some of the symptoms listed may be missed as they can be subtle and sudden death occurs.
 Veterinary assistance is absolutely essential in assessing and treating affected animals.
 An initial diagnosis is made based on these symptoms and behaviours but confirmation requires blood testing for γ-glutamyltransferase (GGT) levels.

 Sporidesmin often causes permanent liver damage so supportive care is needed for any affected alpaca.
 They should be kept in the darkest area available and receive pain relief, vitamins for liver support and low protein feeds until there is recovery.
 The liver of any animal affected will regenerate but it will never function effectively again.
 The animal is therefore at increased risk during the next FE season.
 A further consequence is that a pregnant female with severe liver damage may die soon after unpacking as the liver of her foetus had been supporting her.
 The consumption of spores causes potentiation and consuming small quantities of spores at a later date can lead to a severe outbreak.
+In sheep, sub-clinically affected ewes may have reduced fertility and fecundity and will often lose condition in late pregnancy.
+Although not reported, it is likely that alpacas will show the same pattern.

 Prevention of facial eczema:

 Spore numbers in the grass swards indicate how toxic it will be if eaten and so spore counting is a reliable indicator.
 There are many commercial and local veterinary services available for determining spore counts in samples taken from paddocks.
 A number of videos are available online showing methods for taking samples.
 These sample bags should be taken to a veterinary practice or farm supply business for sending to the testing laboratory.
 Other local area spore counts may also be available there.
 Aggregated counts for areas nationwide can be viewed on the Gribbles Veterinary website and also show previous facial eczema seasons.
 The graphs shown after accessing the lab-portal are real-time and indicate the percentage of received counts above the 30,000 spores/gram of material.
 Counts in excess of 30,000 spores/g sample are regarded as hazardous to all stock.
-The image below shows a curve for spore counts over the facial eczema season.
-The height of the spore counts is usually in March/April though the magnitude and exact timing will vary with seasonal conditions.
-It should be noted that spore counts are highly variable between farms in the same vicinity, between paddocks at the same farm and even within a paddock.
-Effectively, this means that local spore counts can be taken as a guide but alpaca owners must correctly time their protective measures to ensure the health of their animals.
-Protecting your alpacas from these fungus spores cannot be overemphasised.
-There are three main elements to achieving this:

 1. Preventing growth of the fungus.